s-zeid/minecraft-server-manager/README.md

 Minecraft server management script and systemd unit file
 ========================================================

-Copyright (c) 2013–2016 Scott Zeid.
+Copyright (c) 2013–2019 S. Zeid.
 Released under the X11 License.
 <https://code.s.zeid.me/minecraft-server-manager>

 This is a shell script that can be used to start, stop, and control a